yosunlu/UW-Madison-Database-Management-Systems/README.md

 # UW-Madison-Database-Management-Systems
-These are the projects I completed in CS564: Operating Systems in Spring, 2023.
-The main objectes of each are listed below:
+These are the projects I completed in CS564: DBMS in Spring, 2023.
+The main objectives of each are listed below:
 1. **SQL**
     - To familiarize with SQL commands
 2. **ER Modelling and Schema Design**